bitsofcotton/ddpmopt/README.md

 So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.
 Some of the PRNG tests causes this valid but there's something new entropy feed, they fails with gulfs depends on the range we use in the range.

+To get better entropy stream from input, we can use bitsofcotton/goki_check_cc:test.py mmovegle command to get partial file list from input filename stream for pseudo ones.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.